matter-in-motion/mm-node/README.md

 updates a node and return node id that was updated

 * __id__ — node id
 * __content__ — new content.
-Note that content will be updated, i.e. merged with old content.
-To replace content use [`literal`](https://rethinkdb.com/api/javascript/literal/) command
+Note that content is updated, i.e., merged with old content.

 ### delete(id)

-Deletes a node and return node id that was deleted
+Deletes a node and return deleted node id

 * __id__ — node id